-Amanda Niode is an internationally renowned environmental and climate change educator and communicator.
-Her work background is varied, handling environmental specialties and climate change for Indonesian government agencies, multinational corporations, consulting companies, academic institutions, civil societies and international organizations.
-Amanda was appointed as a visiting scholar at the Massachusetts Institute of Technology (MIT) in Cambridge, outside Boston in the United States, and she has also lived in the United States.
-Amanda also serves as an Ambassador of the World Food Travel Association in Indonesia.
+Amanda Niode is an internationally renowned environmental and climate change educator.
+She has handled environmental specialties and climate change for Indonesian government agencies, multinational corporations, consulting companies, academic institutions, civil societies, and international organizations.
+Additionally, Amanda was appointed as a visiting scholar at the Massachusetts Institute of Technology (MIT) in Cambridge, outside Boston in the United States.
+Moreover, Amanda Niode serves as an Ambassador of the World Food Travel Association in Indonesia.

 In this episode you’ll learn:

 - Why it’s important to find and share the stories about the area as well as the products and the people

 - What goes into an area’s “signature dish”How to motivate yourself to get started on a food tourism project of your own

 - The destination marketing opportunity today for secondary and tertiary destinations

 - Think about and develop unexpected food & beverage experiences